Schian/CCNA/JITL_CCNA/notes/13_subpacketting.md

   - CIDR/Subnet Mask

 1. Use the CIDR/Subnet mask to find the column on the cheat sheet
-  a.
-Note the group size for this CIDR/Subnet mask.
+    1. Note the group size for this CIDR/Subnet mask.
-  c.
-Start at ".0" in the relevant octet.
+    2. Start at ".0" in the relevant octet.
-  d.
-Increment by the group size until you pass the target IP
+    3. Increment by the group size until you pass the target IP
 2. The number BEFORE the target IP is the Network ID
 3. The number AFTER the target IP is the Next Network
 4. The IP address BEFORE the Next Network is the Broadcast IP